Iowa's Invasive Insect and Disease Watchlist

 Spotted Lanternfly

-Spotted lanternfly is an invasive planthopper that was first detected in the U.S. in Pennsylvania.
-Today, infestations can be found in 19 States.
-This insect could impact our country's fruit, ornamental, and forest industries.
-Check out the spotted lanternfly page to learn more about this pest and to view a map of the infestation status.
+This insect was first detected in the U.S. in 2014 and today infestations can be found in nearly 20 States.
+It can impact a variety of trees, ornamentals and crops, and is a nuisance in outdoor spaces.
+Check out the spotted lanternfly page to learn more about this invasive pest and view a map of its infestation status.

 (Anoplophora glabripennis)